-Wild Arena has joined forces with highly respected wildlife photographer, Kevin Morgans, to offer a great opportunity to photograph the famous Mountain Ponies of Carneddau, North Wales.
+Wild Arena have joined forces with highly respected wildlife photographer, Kevin Morgans, to offer a great opportunity to photograph the famous Mountain Ponies of Carneddau, North Wales.

 The Welsh Mountain Ponies are a strong breed that dates back to the time of the Celts.
 During the Tudor period, around 1509, King Henry VIII ordered the ponies to be destroyed because they could not carry a knight in full armour, but thankfully this request never succeeded.
 The Romans, however, admired the ponies for their strength and ability, and even shipped some of them back to Rome to carry out specific tasks.
 In more recent times they were used to pull carts in the coal mines, but now the mines are closed and there is no longer work for them, they are free to roam the Carneddau hillsides.

-The session will begin with an extended briefing on techniques and ideas over a hot drink at our meeting point, The Puffin Café at Conwy.
+The session will begin with an extended briefing on techniques and ideas over a hot drink at our meeting point.
 Once everyone is refreshed and set up for the session, we will make the short drive to our location for the best chances of seeing the iconic Mountain Ponies at relatively close quarters.
 Delegates would normally make this trip in their own vehicles.

 Upon arrival, we can then begin the walk onto higher ground in search of our subjects.
 The Mountain Ponies can vary in location from a 5 -10 minute walk to further afield, perhaps 30 minutes from the cars.
 We can obviously make this walk at a pace that suits everyone, and there should not be a need to hurry.

 The Ponies are normally found on an open and beautiful hillside, providing many opportunities for images with varying backgrounds.
 We hope to be able to try various techniques for pictures, including using different lenses, utilising the light, colour versus monochrome and challenging compositional norms.
-Late autumn/early winter often provides interesting lighting and early sunsets, weather permitting, should offer a tremendous range of dramatic opportunities.
+Late autumn, winter and early spring often provide interesting lighting and early sunsets, weather permitting, should offer a tremendous range of dramatic opportunities.

 Roughly halfway through the shooting session, we can stop for a hot drink and review to make sure that everyone is comfortable with the progress of the session.
 We can then continue working on pictures, both as a larger group, or by splitting down into smaller parties to cover more ground.